Color Me a Kidlit Writer

 Watch for her two new books, BONE QUAKE: AWAKENING A FEMALE VIKING WARRIOR from Chicago Review Press in 2022, and THE UNOFFICIAL LOLA BAY FAN CLUB from Putnam in 2023.

-C. M. is rep'd by Kelly Dyksterhouse of Raven Quill Literary.
+C. M. is rep'd by Kelly Dyksterhouse of The Tobias Literary Agency.

 0 Comments